PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

     - SQL query name.
 Make the name as long and descriptive as necessary.
     - SQL query.
 The SQL query itself.
 You are free to perform JOINs or other intricate selections.

 The cancel button redirects the user to the SQL Manager list without saving any information.

- The save button saves the SQL query name, the SQL query and redirects the user to the list with the new SQL query saved.
+The save button saves the SQL query name, the SQL query and redirects the user to the list adding the new SQL query saved with the success alert: "Successful creation.".

 If the user saves a request that has not the authorized query type (defined in the list bellow), an error is displayed : "Your request is not authorised, please try a SELECT type request", the query is not saved and the user stays on the page with the error displayed.

 The list of unauthorized request types:
 'DELETE', 'ALTER', 'INSERT', 'REPLACE', 'CREATE', 'TRUNCATE', 'OPTIMIZE', 'GRANT', 'REVOKE', 'SHOW', 'HANDLER',